Somnox Sleep Robot Review

 Somnox is for anyone who suffers from stress, anxiety or other worries that impact on their sleep.
 It’s ideal for those who struggle to fall asleep at night because of worries and ruminating thoughts that prevent them from naturally dozing off.
 Also, Somnox can be used in cases when you suffer from night awakenings and find it hard to get back to sleep.
 The sleep robot is intended for people who are looking for a non-pharmacological alternative to achieving a better night’s sleep.

 How does Somnox help you fall asleep?

-The principle behind Somnox is based on your body’s parasympathetic nervous system (PNS), sometimes called the ‘rest and digest’ system, which is responsible for all the bodily activities that take place when an animal is at rest.
-Slowing your breathing helps to engage the PNS which helps regulate unconscious bodily actions that help you to relax, which puts you into a state conducive to sleep.
+The principle behind Somnox is based on your body’s parasympathetic nervous system (PNS), sometimes called the ‘rest and digest’ system, which is responsible for all the bodily activities that take place when you are in a state at rest, as opposed to activity.
+Slowing your breathing engages the PNS which activates bodily functions that promote relaxation, which in turn puts you in a state that’s more conducive to sleep.

 This technique, as well as being validated by extensive scientific research has also been used for centuries in Yogic practice, and is known as Pranayama, the formal practice of controlling the breath.
 Somnox combines these ancient methods with the latest in robotic technology to bring controlled relaxation practices into the 21st century.
 Read more about the science behind Somnox.

 As well as assisting with your breathing, Somnox also features a built in speaker which can play back relaxing sounds which can further help to relax.
-Somnox features a range of specially selected soundtracks that are conducive to sleep, including music, nature sounds and white noise.
+Somnox features a range of specially selected relaxation soundscapes, including music, nature sounds and white noise.